-ENRICO MARIA BIGNAMI Year of birth: 1957 Position: Standing Auditor In office since: April 2017 Slate elected on: minority (Italian and foreign institutional investors)
+ENRICO MARIA BIGNAMI

+Year of birth: 1957 Position: Standing Statutory Auditor In office since: April 2017 Slate elected on: minority (Italian and foreign institutional investors)

 He is a certified chartered accountant and a certified public auditor.
 He is a founder and managing partner of "Bignami Associati - Consulenza Aziendale Societaria Tributaria".
-Currently, among others, he is member of the Watch Structure of Luxottica Group SpA, non-executive and independent Director of Masi Agricola SpA, he is Chairman of the Board of Statutory Auditors of Luisa Spagnoli SpA, Aon Reinsurance Italia SpA, Carcano Antonio SpA; standing Statutory Auditor of Butangas SpA, Chairman of Watch Structure of FSI SGR SpA and member of the Watch Structure of Luigi Bocconi University.
+Currently, among others, he is non-executive and independent Director of Masi Agricola SpA.
+Among unlisted companies, he is Chairman of the Board of Statutory Auditors of EniBioCH4in SpA - Eni Group, Luisa Spagnoli SpA, Aon Reinsurance Italia SpA, Carcano Antonio SpA, Standing Statutory Auditor of Butangas SpA (and other companies of the Group), Chairman of Watch Structure of FSI SGR SpA and member of the Watch Structure of Luigi Bocconi University.
 He is in the Board of Directors of LILT - Lega per la lotta contro i tumori - provincial section of Milan.
-He is Leader of Topic Governance of Bocconi Alumni; he is member of the Board of Directors of Nedcommunity a non-executives and independent administrator's association, in that context he coordinates the Reflection Group which adopted the "Principles of corporate governance for unlisted SMEs"; he is member of another Reflection Group dedicated to the topic of Controls and Risks, where he has participated in in-depth analyses on many topics, including: the evaluation of the risk management and internal control system; the integration of strategic planning and risk management processes; the agenda of the control and risk committee; the EU reform on Audit and the impacts on the Board of Statutory Auditors and the Control and Risk Committee; Sustainability, non-financial information and integrated risk management; the evolution of the ERM framework; cyber risk and role of the Control and Risk Committee.
+He is Leader of Topic Governance of Bocconi Alumni.
+He is member of the Board of Directors of Nedcommunity a non-executives and independent administrator's association, he coordinates the Reflection Group Digital Innovation & Trasformation, he is founder and he is currently member of the Reflection Group which adopted, among others, the "Principles of corporate governance for unlisted SMEs".
+He is member of another Reflection Group dedicated to the topic of Controls and Risks, where he has participated in in-depth analyses on many topics, including: the evaluation of the risk management and internal control system; the integration of strategic planning and risk management processes; the agenda of the control and risk committee; the EU reform on Audit and the impacts on the Board of Statutory Auditors and the Control and Risk Committee; Sustainability, non-financial information and integrated risk management; the evolution of the ERM framework; cyber risk and role of the Control and Risk Committee.

 He has a consolidated experience in advising, particularly on corporate governance, strategic analysis and support to companies in development and turnaround operations; he held positions in Board of Directors and in Board of Statutory Auditors of various companies, including listed and multinational companies; he has experience in management and winding up of companies and in tax laws.
-He has been, among others, Chairman of the Board of Statutory Auditors of Telecom Italia SpA, Exor SpA, Inwit SpA, Biancamano SpA, RCS Sport SpA, Brandt Italia SpA; Lead Independent Director, member of the Strategic Committee and member of the Nomination and Compensation Committee of Inwit SpA, liquidator of HDC SpA and of Dynamis Equity Partners SpA; standing Statutory Auditor of So.Ge.Mi SpA.
-In Telecom Italia and Inwit he was also in charge of the Watch Structure activity pursuant to Legislative Decree 231/01.
+He has been, among others, Chairman of the Board of Statutory Auditors of